The Interrelationship Between Marine Corps and ASVAB

 Top 5 job options in Marine Corps and ASVAB

 Job options in the U.S. Marine Corps are based on the ASVAB scores.
-ASVAB stands for Armed Services Vocational Aptitude Battery.
-This is the exam that the candidates interested in joining the U.S. Military Services must take up.
-In order to acquaint you with the information pertaining to this test, in the first part of the article details of the exam Marine ASVAB have been discussed.
-The later part of the article explains about the job opportunities and eligibility criteria for the various jobs in the Marine Corps.
+This is an exam that the candidates interested in joining the U.S. Military Services must take for the purpose of enlistment and classification.
+In order to acquaint yourself with the information pertaining to this test, the first part of the article will provide you with the details of the exam; whereas the latter part will explain about the job opportunities and eligibility criteria for the various jobs in the Marine Corps.

 About the ASVAB Test

-ASVAB is a multi-aptitude test battery.
-The aptitudes of the examinees in four domains, Science and Technology, mathematics, Verbal and Spatial, are tested through a battery of tests.
+ASVAB is a multi-aptitude test battery, where the skills and knowledge of the examinees in four domains (Science and Technology, Mathematics, Verbal and Spatial) are tested through a battery of tests.
 There are subtests in each of these domains.

 - The Science and Technology Domain